 The two-time Pro Bowl selection found his calling as an offensive tackle, but this Army veteran can still do it all.

 During the Steelers' 24-17 loss against Denver back in 2018, the team struggled to find an offensive rhythm early in the game.
 With only three seconds remaining in the first half, Pittsburgh lined up for a short field goal attempt.
 They surprised everyone when Pro Bowl kicker Chris Boswell caught the snap, rolled right, and found Villanueva in the end zone.

 In a game where JuJu Smith-Schuster caught a 97-yard touchdown, Villanueva's highlight trumps every other play that day.

-Villanueva, a 30-year-old mountain of a man who was born on Naval Air Station Meridian in Mississippi, is the third person of Spanish descent to play in the National Football League.
+Villanueva, a mountain of a man who was born on Naval Air Station Meridian in Mississippi, became the third person of Spanish descent to play in the National Football League.
 After getting a contract offer to play defensive end for the Philadelphia Eagles in 2014 following a regional showcase workout, he was cut prior to the start of the regular season.

 However, Villanueva's athleticism and size caught the eye of Steelers head coach Mike Tomlin during the preseason that year.
 The Steelers signed him just a few weeks later to their practice squad and have transformed him into one of the best left tackles in the NFL today.